slcorp/RTView-InfluxDB/README.md

 	*INFO  main - [rtview] NOSQL InfluxDBHistorianHandler: com.sl.influxdb.InfluxDBHistorianHandler@1da51a35*

 ##To explore the data being written into the InfluxDB server
-* Open a browser window and connect to the HTTP API
+* Open a browser window and connect to the HTTP API (Use the IP address from above)
 	* http://192.0.0.0:8086/query?pretty=true&db=RTVHISTORY&q=SHOW+MEASUREMENTS

 	You should see the data being written into the InfluxDB database shown in the browser.